3jane/tindicators/README.md

 # tulipindicators-net

-Binding to our [base lib](https://github.com/hcmc-project/tulipindicators-private) of TA indicators for use in [Lean](https://www.quantconnect.com/lean/), our core backtesting and trading engine.
+This is a binding to our [base lib of TA indicators](https://github.com/hcmc-project/tulipindicators-private) that can be used with [Lean](https://www.quantconnect.com/lean/), our core backtesting and trading engine.

 ## Installation and Usage